marvinm2/2021-internship/Raats/README.txt

 It is recommended to walk through the jupyter notebooks in the order stated above.

-Supplementary files can be found in the repository, such as the data file and the linksets.
+Supplementary files can be found in the repository, such as the data file, data processing files and the linksets.

+ORA = Raw read count intensity expression calculations Parsing = Raw read count inensity pre-processing